By using routing rules, you can change default Ares processes by having the system automatically skip or add steps to the basic Reserves process.

 Description

-General Guidelines
+General Guidelines for Creating Routing Rules

 - Routing rules should be created so that no two routing rules apply to the same transaction at the same time.
 This means that the Status and Match values, taken together, should be unique for each rule in the table.

 - Routing rules should be created so that they are unique to your process tracking.
-In other words, the same rule should not apply to the same transaction multiple times during the course of standard processing.
+In other words, the same rule should not apply to the same item multiple times during the course of standard processing.
 Routing rules should be created to be unique to a specific step in your process.

-- The Routing rule Match value cannot exceed 500 characters.
+- The routing rule Match value cannot exceed 500 characters.

 The Match Value